aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

     ```
 #### 2. Semantic Search using Hugging Face

 - This guide will walk through each step to understand and run the code in the Jupter Notebook.
-By following these instrcutions you should be able execute the code and observe the output.
+By following these instructions you should be able execute the code and observe the output.

 > [!Note]
 > In this lab, you will use a [Jupyter notebook](https://docs.aws.amazon.com/dlami/latest/devguide/setup-jupyter.html) , an open-source web application that you can use to create and share documents      that contain live code, equations, visualizations, and narrative text.